TouchedByDarkness/Wplace-Bot/README.md

 **Notes**
   * Interface has several translations.
 In addition to English, the languages include Spanish, Russian, Arabic and Azerbaijani.
   * There is a tab for screenshots of the game canvas with custom coordinates.
-No size restrictions, in theory. (for wplace enable debug in "other" tab and use last coord pair to fill fields)
+No size restrictions, in theory. (for wplace enable debug in "other" tab to open coordinates window and use last coord pair to fill fields)
   * Another tab for saving interesting points on the canvas. (didnt adapted for wplace yet)
   * And optional custom theme for some canvases by me. (didnt adapted for wplace yet)